Unleashing the Tiger: Inference Attacks on Split Learning: Distributed Machine Learning

 Clients share only gradients/weights induced by the local training steps.
 The intuition behind federated learning is that local data is safe because it is never directly shared with the server or other clients.
 Additionally, gradients collected by the server can be further protected through a secure aggregation protocol.
 The aim is to hinder inference attacks by the server that cannot distinguish clients' individual gradients.

 In federated learning, all the parties have equal access to the trained network.
-The server and the clients know the architecture of the network as well as its weights during the various training steps.
+Thus, the server and the clients know the architecture of the network as well as its weights during the various training steps.

 Under suitable assumptions, different attacks on federate learning were shown feasible.
 The first and most prominent is an active attack ~\cite{gan_attack} that allows a malicious client to infer relevant information on training sets of other honest clients by manipulating the learning process.
+Additionally, the gradients received from the server can be inverted~\cite{DLG}.
 Other attacks include backdoor injection and poisoning~\cite{fed_poison0, fedbackdoor, fed_poison}.
-Accordingly, variants of federated learning have been proposed to reduce the effectiveness of those attacks~\cite{fed_poison_defense, fed_def, fed_def1, fed_def2}, but they achieved only mixed results.
+Accordingly, variants of federated learning have been proposed to reduce the effectiveness of those attacks~\cite{fed_poison_defense, fed_def, fed_def1, fed_def2}.
+They alleviate but do not solve the problems.